 The Centre for Russian, European and Eurasian Studies (CREES) is one of the world's leading research institutes in its field.
 CREES is a multi-disciplinary centre drawing together expertise from the College of Social Sciences, College of Arts and Law and the College of Life and Environmental Sciences.
 Many of the members of CREES are based in the Department of Political Science and International Studies although many others are based in different departments across the university.

 While our expertise is firmly grounded in the former states of the USSR and Eastern Europe, we recognise the global importance of this region.
-This is reflected in CREES' research and teaching interests that cut across Eastern and Western Europe.

 The Centre for Russian and East European Studies offers a highly flexible degree programme, with a range of options within each year:

 CREES is a research oriented, multi disciplinary centre with wide ranging expertise and long standing excellence in researching Russia and Eastern Europe.